akella/sass/README.md

-My Sass template (by akella), or boilerplate, whatever =) I should invent some
+My Sass template (by akella), or boilerplate, whatever =) I should invent some cool name later on.
 =============

 I'm using this as a starting template for almost any project now.